m-salari/Imaginary-Store/README.md

 # Imaginary Store

 ```
-this django app is a panel for user managment and makes possible for users purchasing from store (API).
+This django app is a panel for user management and makes possible for users purchasing from store (API).
 ```